Anagrelide (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, or any type of heart disease or condition (especially heart rhythm problems).
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, bleeding problems, or lung problems.
+Tell your doctor if you have any type of heart disease or condition, especially heart rhythm problems.

 - This medicine may cause the following problems: